hrliangmath/hrliangmath.github.io/_news/Master's graduation ceremony.md

 related_posts: false
 ---

-Yay, I attended my Master's Graduation Ceremony at ETH Züirch!
+Yay, the Master's Graduation Ceremony 2024 D-MATH at ETH Zürich was so fun :)